 In fact, framing is so important, Alfred Hitchcock coined a very specific rule about it.
 What should be in it in the first place and how prominent should it be displayed?
-Hitchcock’s Rule answers those questions:
+Hitchcock’s Rule is a film language that answers those questions:

 The size of an object in a frame should be as big as its importance in that moment.